-Ashtanga Yoga, literally means eight-limbed yoga, as taught by Sri K. Pattabhi Jois.
+Ashtanga Yoga, literally means eight-limbed yoga.
 This eight-limbed yoga theory was explained by Indian sage, Patanjili in the Yoga Sutras.
 The eight limbs are: yama (abstinences), niyama (observances), asana (postures), pranayama (breath control), prathyahara (sense withdrawal), dharana (concentration), dhyana (meditation), and Samadhi (contemplation or bliss).

 Ashtanga Yoga is a powerful sequence of Hatha postures practiced continually (vinyasa) in combination with bandhas (internal muscle contractions), ujjayi breath and drishti (focused gaze).
 Ashtanga is a challenging practice that enhances mental focus, builds strength and endurance and increases lung capacity.
 This practice creates a deep internal heat and a relaxed, meditative state.
 If you enjoy regular Hatha or flow yoga, Ashtanga will take you deeper and give you a much more intense experience.